All science is either physics or stamp collecting. — Ernest Rutherford

 Q: What did the <insert choice of Butt Monkey field here> major say to the <insert any "practical" or "hard" science here> major?
 A: "Would you like fries with that?"

 In Neal Stephenson's Cryptonomicon, a few intellectuals met by the computer scientist protagonist are insufferable idiots with little grip on reality.
-Then again, his grandfather had a very poor grip on reality, and he was also a computer scientist.

 The statistician narrator in Stanisław Lem's His Master's Voice pejoratively calls the group of linguists, psychologists, "pleiographers" etc. "elves".